opencontext/arches-package-manage/README.md

 # Make sure we have the .env file using the defaults for v7.x (so overwrite and replace the .env file we had for v6.x)
 cp edit_dot_env .env

+# Delete the old Arches v6 image.
+We'll need to rebuild it with an Arches v7 image
+docker image rm arches

 # Now start up the Arches v7 instance along with dependencies for running on your localhost machine.
 docker compose up